joshuaFordyce/Josh-Blog/src/content/blog/jan2025post.md

 While this tutorial is intended for beginner to intermediate technical audiences there are some prerequisites.
 We will need docker and docker desktop installed on your machine.
 Once we get that done we need to chat about docker containers and docker compose.yaml scripts.

 Containerization:
-The process of containerization is simply packaging your code and its dependencies into a logically isolated box.
+Containerization is a process consisting of packaging your code and its dependencies into a logically isolated box.
 While there are different types of containers, docker containers are by far the most popular so we’ll focus on docker.
-The way docker works is by using three core steps.
+The way docker works is by using three fundamental steps.
 The first step is building what's called a Docker file.
 A docker file is a logical blueprint with instructions on how to package up the code and dependencies needed to run your application.
 The next step is building the docker image with the dockerfile and you typically do that with the command “Docker build -t app”.
 The third step is running the docker image which turns it into an actual containerized version of your application running in a logically isolated box on your host computer.

 Here is an example:
 ```